Western Independence Party of Saskatchewan: History

 The WIP of Saskatchewan was formed on July 12, 2003, and nominated 17 candidates for the November 5, 2003 provincial election.
 These candidates won a total of 2,735 votes, or 0.64% of the provincial total.

 The first party president was Frank Serfas, and the first deputy leader was David Sawkiw.
 The party nominated eight candidates for the 2007 election, two in the 2011 election, and four in the 2016 election.

 The party was not affiliated with the Western Canada Concept Party of British Columbia or the British Columbia-based Western Block Party, and has made considerable effort to distance itself from Doug Christie, the leader of those parties.
-Whereas Christie has been mired in controversy for defending Holocaust deniers and has been accused of being an anti-Semite, the WIP of Saskatchewan has made an explicit statement in support of the State of Israel.
+Whereas Christie has been mired in controversy for defending Holocaust deniers and has been accused of being an anti-Semite, the WIP of Saskatchewan has made an explicit statement in support of Israel.
 The WIP of Saskatchewan also has no ties with the Separation Party of Alberta, the Western Canada Party, or the Alberta Independence Party.